 - You don’t have any financial protection.
 If you run into debt, it comes out of your personal pocketbook.
 If a lawsuit is filed against you, all personal assets are potentially open for grabs.

 - It can be tricky to get a business bank account or business credit as a sole proprietor (without an employer identification number).
 This means your growth can be financially limited.

 An LLC (a limited liability company) is a business structure that combines the characteristics of a corporation with a sole proprietorship.

 The owner and the business are seen as two separate entities.

 - An LLC protects your personal assets.
 If a legal claim is raised within this structure, only your business assets are on the line (still no small thing, but better than everything you own as an individual).

 - It is easier to set up a business bank account and get business funding with an LLC vs. a sole proprietor.

-- Bookkeeping is more involved, as you will need to keep all personal and business finances separate to keep the liability protection than an LLC offers.
+- Bookkeeping is more involved, as you will need to keep all personal and business finances separate to keep the liability protection that an LLC offers.

 - An LLC is more complicated and costly to set up, as you will need to register your business, file articles of organization, and possibly set up an operating agreement (depending on your state).

 These are just a few differences between a sole proprietorship and an LLC.
 There are other topics to consider, such as how you are taxed and the required licenses.
 Visit the U.S. Small Business Administration for more details.

 A customer reaches out to you with pictures of extremely irritated, dry skin and rash…evidence of an accidental lye-heavy bar.

 A mother gifted her teenage daughter a citrus lip balm blend that you made.
 Daughter puts it on before climbing into a tanning bed.
 Her lips become severely blistered and cracked…clearly a phototoxic reaction that may cause permanent discoloration.

 A new mom uses your nursing balm during her first weeks of postpartum.
 She discovers that her infant has an allergy to coconut oil and is certain that your product is to blame.